 Now, admittedly, that does sound like an awful lot of energy being released in an enclosed space to me.
 Maybe the people who’ve been drawing a straight line between those two dots and claiming that the house was destroyed by the rebounding curse have been right all along.
 It just was not destroyed by the curse hitting the house.
 The curse didn’t hit the house.

-But it still all refuses to add up to anything more than a definite maybe.
+But in tht case, how did Harry survive with only a cut on his forehead?
+It still all refuses to add up to anything more than a definite maybe.

 • • • •